Here's your A-Z of useful information for living in University Halls!

 - You will need to write to the Accommodation Manager either by letter, email or e:Vision help call (no other form of appeal will be considered) stating that you are appealing the charge for a second time along with any evidence.

-- A holding letter will be issued and the respective Manager will investigate your claims within 28 days and respond accordingly.
+- A holding letter will be issued.
+The respective Manager will investigate your claims within 28 days and respond accordingly.

 - If after receiving this response you are still dissatisfied with the outcome from your complaint, you have the option to have it considered at stage two of the formal complaints procedure.
 Further details of stage two (review) are contained within the principles and procedures document of our student complaints system which is available here Student Conducts and wellbeing 2019 - 20 (Word doc 124k).
 Please note that any request to have the complaint reviewed at stage two must be made in writing to the Head of the Conduct and Appeals Unit within 20 working days of the date of receiving a response.